Non-Fermi liquid behavior and quantum criticality in cubic heavy fermion systems with non-Kramers multipolar local moments: Introduction

 In this work, motivated by experiments on Pr-based heavy fermion systems, \ce{Pr(Ti,V)2Al20}, we consider the multipolar Bose-Fermi Kondo model in cubic systems as a simplified model for the multipolar Kondo lattice.
 Here, the Pr$^{3+}$ ions provide a non-Kramers doublet supporting quadrupolar and octupolar moments, which couple to conduction electrons.
 As shown below, the multipolar Kondo lattice model permits a mapping to a multipolar Bose-Fermi Kondo model, which can be constructed based on local point group symmetry.
 The fermionic Kondo problem without the bosonic bath or RKKY interaction was theoretically studied earlier and various non-Fermi liquid ground states were identified.
 These results may have some relevance to experiments in the dilute limit \cite{Yamane2018b, Yanagisawa2019b, Yanagisawa2019c, Patri2020e, Schultz2021b}, where non-Fermi liquid behaviors were observed.
 It is then natural to study the phase transition between such non-Fermi liquids and a multipolar ordered phase.

 In the multipolar Bose-Fermi Kondo model, we set the density of states of the quadrupolar ($Q$) and octupolar ($O$) bosonic baths to be $|\omega|^{1-\epsilon_i} (i = Q, O)$ and perform a perturbative renormalization group (RG) analysis based on an $\epsilon$-expansion to order $\epsilon^2$ to study the zero temperature phase diagram of the model.
-Similar to previous work, we find that there are two non-Fermi liquid phases \cite{Patri2020e, Patri2021b} in the fermion Kondo part of the model; one is a two-channel Kondo non-Fermi liquid, and the other is a novel non-Fermi liquid phase, not simply classifiable into any multichannel-type model.
-These phases, upon tuning the Kondo and bosonic bath couplings, can pass through quantum critical points to both arrive at a quadrupolar ordered phase, as presented in the RG flow diagrams and schematic diagram in Fig.~\ref{fig:phase1}-\ref{fig:destruction}.
-The transition from the non-Fermi liquid phases to the quadrupolar ordered phase is accompanied by the destruction of the Kondo effect such that the Kondo coupling flows to zero in the quadrupolar ordered phases, representing a small Fermi surface state.
+Similar to previous work, we find that there are two non-Fermi liquid phases \cite{Patri2020e, Patri2020d} in the fermion Kondo part of the model; one is a two-channel Kondo non-Fermi liquid, and the other is a novel non-Fermi liquid phase, not simply classifiable into any multichannel-type model.
+These phases, upon tuning the Kondo and bosonic bath couplings, can pass through quantum critical points to both arrive at a quadrupolar ordered phase, as presented in the schematic diagram (Fig.~\ref{fig:destruction}) and in the RG flow diagrams (Figs.~\ref{fig:phase1}-\ref{fig:phase2}).
+The transition from the non-Fermi liquid phases to the quadrupolar ordered phase is accompanied by the destruction of the Kondo effect such that the Kondo coupling flows to zero in the quadrupolar ordered phases, representing a small Fermi surface state \cite{Paschen2004, Friedemann2010a}.